kevindooley/programming_DA_project_2019/README.md

 2. Recommend downloading python via Anaconda to get useful additional software including Jupyter and iPython.
 By downloading Anacoda you will also get the 'NumPy' package already built into Python.
 3. Download and install a command prompt - recommend Cmder (Windows) or Terminal (Mac).
 4. To run the jupyter notebook on your computer you will need to download the numpy_tutorial.ipynb to your desktop using the clone tab on my Github repository.
-5. Once download to your desktop, open your command line
+5. Once downloaded to your desktop, open your command line
 6. Using the 'cd' command on your command line, go to the folder you saved the .ipynb file to.
 7. Type 'jupyter notebook' or 'jupyter lab' to open up jupyter and click on the .ipynb file to view the jupyter notebook.
 8. You can also view the jupyter notebook directly on Github by clicking on the link to my repository https://github.com/kevindooley/programming_DA_project_2019